How Much Does a Piano Weigh & How to Move it?

 Disassemble Bulky Furniture

-Do you have bulky furniture at your home?
-If yes, disassemble it before you move.
-It is easier to transport the detachable piece on and off the moving truck.
-Once you have disassembled the furniture components, wrap each piece separately and label them for easy reassembly.
 This makes furniture reassembly easier when you shift to your new home.
 When handling and packing the mirror, add a large piece of cardboard in the inner and outer layers and secure it with bubble wrap in the middle.
 Follow the same rule for fragile paintings and artwork.
 Protect them with padded covers for protection.
+If you’re dealing with valuable art pieces, consider working with fine art movers NYC to ensure delicate handling and transportation of your artwork.

 Use Plenty of Packing Tape